caspereus/kscrypto/README.md

-# KSCrypto App Documentation
+# KSCrypto App

-Welcome to the documentation for the KSCrypto App, a powerful cryptocurrency application that provides access to real-time data, market information, and more.
-This document will help you navigate and understand the various aspects of the app.
+KSCrypto App, a cryptocurrency application that was built using React Native, to display a list of top 10 cryptocurrencies coin realtime.

 ## API & Web Socket Stream